-Figure 3-16 through Figure 3-19 shows the expected extents of inundation based on the peak flood elevations from the BCWMC Phase 2 XPSWMM model for the Atlas 14 100-year event, as applied to the 2011 MnDNR LiDAR elevation data.
+Figure 3-16 through Figure 3-19 shows the expected extents of inundation based on the peak flood elevations from the final BCWMC Phase 2 XPSWMM model for the Atlas 14 100-year event, as applied to the 2011 MnDNR LiDAR elevation data.
 The inundation mapping was developed using a level pool mapping methodology, based on the modeled peak flood elevation for each subwatershed and the MnDNR LiDAR elevation data.
 This method is more accurate for lakes, wetlands, and ponds, whereas the inundation extents shown along Plymouth Creek, North Branch Bassett Creek, and Bassett Creek Main Stem are approximate.
 To more accurately determine the flood inundation along the creeks, the elevations summarized in Table 3-7 should be used.
-Table 3-7 summarizes the 100-year flood elevations and peak discharge rates as summarized in the current BCWMC Watershed Management Plan and the corresponding Atlas 14 100-year flood elevations and peak discharge rates estimated by the BCWMC Phase 2 XPSWMM model.
+Table 3-7 summarizes the 100-year flood elevations and peak discharge rates as summarized in the current BCWMC Watershed Management Plan and the corresponding Atlas 14 100-year flood elevations and peak discharge rates along the BCWMC Phase 2 XPSWMM model.
+Additionally, the inundation mapping is color-coded, in blue to reflect the inundation areas located along the BCWMC trunk system (see Figure 2-15 in the 2015-2025 BCWMC Watershed Management Plan) versus inundation areas identified in yellow in the upstream contributing watershed (within the member Cities' jurisdiction).